SeanP004/tomcat-efoods-site/B2B/README.txt

 The below is the explaination for the setup of a scheduler

-For Windows build setup
+For Windows:

-Use Window Scheduler
+    Use Window Scheduler:

     1. Update the configuration setting within config.ini are correct, before proceeding.
        As necessary, see Configurations section.

     2. Ensure the permissions of the folders and files are set so that they are readable and accessible to the web server.

     3. Configure the Scheduler Tasks in Windows, as follows (for example):

             Action:             Start a program
-        Program/script:     location where jdk java.exe is located
+            Program/script:     Location where jdk java.exe is located
-                            example:
-        Arguments:          -c controller.main where B2B is located Start in:           B2B
+            Arguments:          -c controller.main where B2B is located Start in:           where B2B is located

-For Linux build setup
+For Linux (UNIX):

     Use Cron Scheduler

-1. In Terminal, install or create or edit my own cron jobs. crontab -e
+    1. In Terminal, install or create or edit my own cron jobs.

+            crontab -e

                 1 2 3 4 5 java /path/to/controller.main

                 Where,

                 -   1: Minute (0-59)
                 -   2: Hours (0-23)
                 -   3: Day (0-31)
                 -   4: Month (0-12 [12 == December])
                 -   5: Day of the week(0-7 [7 or 0 == sunday])
                 -   /path/to/command - Script or command name to schedule

 ========================================
 Versioning